Caller ID spoofing: United States

 Caller ID spoofing is generally illegal in the United States if done "with the intent to defraud, cause harm, or wrongfully obtain anything of value".
 The relevant federal statute, the Truth in Caller ID Act of 2009, does make exceptions for certain law-enforcement purposes.
 Callers are also still allowed to preserve their anonymity by choosing to block all outgoing caller ID information on their phone lines.

 Under the act, which also targets VoIP services, it is illegal "to cause any caller identification service to knowingly transmit misleading or inaccurate caller identification information with the intent to defraud, cause harm, or wrongfully obtain anything of value...."
 Forfeiture penalties or criminal fines of up to $10,000 per violation (not to exceed $1,000,000) could be imposed.
 The law maintains an exemption for blocking one's own outgoing caller ID information, and law enforcement isn't affected.

 The New York Times sent the number 111-111-1111 for all calls made from its offices until August 15, 2011.
 The fake number was intended to prevent the extensions of its reporters appearing in call logs, and thus protect reporters from having to divulge calls made to anonymous sources.
 The Times abandoned this practice because of the proposed changes to the caller ID law, and because many companies were blocking calls from the well-known number.

 Starting in mid-2017, the FCC pushed forward Caller ID certification implemented using a framework known as STIR/SHAKEN.
-SHAKEN/STIR are acronyms for Signature-based Handling of Asserted Information Using toKENs (SHAKEN) and the Secure Telephone Identity Revisited (STIR) standards.
+SHAKEN and STIR are acronyms for Signature-based Handling of Asserted Information Using toKENs and the Secure Telephone Identity Revisited standards, respectively.
 The FCC has mandated that telecom providers implement STIR/SHAKEN-based caller ID attestation in the IP portions of their networks beginning no later than June 30, 2021.

 On August 1, 2019, the FCC voted to extend the Truth in Caller ID Act to international calls and text messaging.
 Congress passed the TRACED Act in 2019 which makes Caller ID authentication mandatory.